Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 * Justin Ribeiro - business categories shortcode

 == Changelog ==
+= 3.1.9 =
+* Created a new layout to the settings pages
+* Fixed the category count for the grid category display
+* Fixed a few issues in the admin settings

 = 3.1.8 =
 * Fixed some display issues for business listings